 Trulicity (dulaglutide) is a prescription injectable medication approved for the treatment of type 2 diabetes.
 It is part of the GLP-1 receptor agonist drug class, which works by lowering blood sugar, suppressing appetite, and slowing digestion.

-Although Trulicity is generally prescribed at lower doses than newer GLP-1 drugs, serious side effects have still been reported, including severe gastrointestinal injury, kidney complications, gallbladder disease, pancreatitis, and vision problems.
+Although Trulicity is generally prescribed at lower doses than newer GLP-1 drugs, serious side effects have still been reported, including severe gastrointestinal injury, kidney complications, gallbladder disease, pancreatitis, and vision problems such as NAION.
 As GLP-1 safety investigations expand, Trulicity is included in broader litigation and injury reviews involving this drug class.

 This page provides a comprehensive overview of Trulicity, how it works, known risks, and when medical or legal review may be appropriate.